Table of Contents

 Hose pipes: kink proof, color-coded and flexible hose pipes are used.

 Gas Pipelines at the machine end: a unidirectional valve at the machine end ensures that a color-coded hose pipe delivers gas specifically to the gas service.

 Pipeline pressure indicators with color-coded dials are fitted for each gas.

 Oxygen failure system: A loud audible (minimum 60dB), a non-mutable alarm is sounded for at least 7 seconds whenever the oxygen pressure falls below a certain pre-determined safe threshold.
 Older machines had the “Ritchie whistle” to alert when the oxygen pressure decreased to 260 kpa or less.
 The alarm is linked to a gas shut off valve to cut off the patient from anesthetic gases.

 Oxygen flush is a switch located in a shallow recess.
 It is activated by a finger to activate emergency oxygen directly from the cylinder or pipeline.
 The switch is turned off as soon as the finger is removed.

 Flow meters: for ease of identification, the knobs (on/off) on the oxygen flow meters are fluted and larger than the ones on the nitrous oxide or air flow meters.
 In addition, the oxygen flow meters are always located downstream from the nitrous and air flow meters.
-This prevents a leak in the low-pressure system from diluting the oxygen and leading to a mixture of hypoxic gases.
+This prevents a leak in the low-pressure system by diluting the oxygen and leading to a mixture of hypoxic gases.